gvwilson/thirdbit/src/fiction/still-book/index.md

 It took Still a while to tell her story.
 When she was done, the police took Mister Leaf away.
 "Strings are too good for him!"
 Elbow said harshly as the three of them walked home.
-"After what he did---your violin, that poor girl's flute, that woman's trumpet… Chains are what they ought to put on him!"
+"After what he did—your violin, that poor girl's flute, that woman's trumpet… Chains are what they ought to put on him!"